oracle-livelabs/cloud-database-services/exadata-database-service-at-azure-xs-get-started/scale-exascale-storage-vault-resources-using-oci-console/scale-exascale-storage-vault-resources-using-oci-console.md

    ![Image showing scale Exascale storage vault](./images/scale-vault-available.png "Image showing scale storage vault")

-   The **Exascale Storage Vault details** page displays information about the new allocated Exascale database storage.
+   The **Exascale Storage Vault information** page displays information about the new allocated Exascale database storage.

    In the Exascale Storage Vault Details page, Copy the Storage Vault OCID by clicking the ***copy*** button in the ***OCID*** field under the **General Information** section.
    Paste the copied ***Exascale Storage Vault OCID*** to a text editor.